cloud-helpers/kubernetes-hard-way-proxmox-lxc/README.md

 websites.
 For more information see the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, v.1.1.6, from the CA/Browser Forum (https://cabforum.org);
-specifically, section 10.2.3 ("Information Requirements").
-$ openssl x509 -in /opt/cfssl/etc/kubernetes.pem -text -noout
+specifically, section 10.2.3 ("Information Requirements"). root@gwkublxc:~# openssl x509 -in /opt/cfssl/etc/kubernetes.pem -text -noout
 Certificate:
     Data:
         Version: 3 (0x2)